 Or the couple may decide to set up an education fund for their children.
 Atlanta family lawyer Nancy Ghertner will discuss the many asset disbursement options you have in the state of Georgia.

 How Can I Avoid Excessive Taxes on My Assets?

-It is important to note that wills can be used to disperse assets in a manner which would minimize estate taxes.
-Wills should be updated at every major change in life (marriage, the birth of a new child, divorce, or death of a named beneficiary).
+It is important to note that wills can be used to disperse assets in a manner that would minimize estate taxes.
+Wills should be updated at every major change in life (marriage, the birth of a new child, divorce, or the death of a named beneficiary).

 Related items of interest are the living will and powers of attorney (advanced directives) that help determine who makes decisions about the healthcare or finances of the individual should he or she become incapacitated.
 To set up a consultation with Nancy Ghertner, Atlanta wills lawyer, for help with planning call 770-980-9096.

 Nancy has been helping individuals and families protect and pass on their businesses, homes, and financial accounts for almost 30 years.

 Atlanta attorney Nancy Ghertner’s family law office is located in Sandy Springs, GA at the top of the perimeter, on Sandy Springs Circle.